Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

 This category allows for continued in-person services.
 You're encouraged to call ahead and make an appointment before coming on campus.
 Check Student Support Services for a list of services and links to pages with specific hours, formats, and contact information.

 Are there computer labs available on campus for me to use?

-How will I know what format my classes will be for fall?
+How will I know what format my classes will be?

 To check your class formats:

 - Log in to your MyWestern Student Portal